anonymous-692576/DegFairGNN/README.md

 # DegFairGNN

 # Generalized Degree Fairness-Centric Graph Neural Networks
-We provide the implementaion of DegFairGNN model.
+We provide the implementaion of DegFairGNN model for review.

 The repository is organised as follows:
 - data/: contains 3 benchmark datasets: squirrel, chameleon, emnlp